astorDev/nist/webhooks/dump/article/index.md

 ## Webhook Dump Object: Fixing It with UseRequestBodyStringReader

-`Nist.Bodies` package contains a middlewares that save the request and response as a string in the `HttpContext`.
+`Nist.Bodies` package contains middleware that saves the request and response as a string in the `HttpContext`.
 However, those middlewares need to be registered in the pipeline.
-Since we are only interested in request, let's add just that:
+Since we are only interested in the request, let's add just that:

 ```csharp
 app.UseRequestBodyStringReader();